Innovative science PhD programmes announced by the Wellcome Trust

 The second programme based in the College of Medicine & Veterinary Medicine is led by Prof Ross Fitzgerald, of The Roslin Institute and Director of Edinburgh Infectious Diseases, and Dr Martyn Pickersgill, Reader in Social Studies of Biomedicine at the Usher Institute.

-This new programme adresses the technological advances that are being made in genome editing and animal bioscience, and which have potential for huge societal impact.
+This new programme addresses the technological advances that are being made in genome editing and animal bioscience, and which have potential for huge societal impact.